pollination/pollination-docs/get-started/troubleshooting/rhino-plugin-errors/help-with-modeling-error-codes.md

 The error might be fixed by re-solving adjacency or, if the erroneous AirBoundary Face is not between two Rooms, then it should be changed to a different face type like a Wall, Roof, or Floor.

-### 000207

-**Room Composed Entirely of AirBoundaries** - The model contains a Room composed entirely of AirBoundary Faces.
-This condition is currently illegal in EnergyPlus since EnergyPlus is not equipped to model Rooms that contain no "real" geometry (Walls, Roofs, and Floors).
-This may change in the future depending on the outcome of [this issue](https://github.com/NREL/EnergyPlus/issues/9335) and this condition is currently completely valid for Radiance simulation.

-It should be fixed by merging the Room composed entirely of AirBoundaries into a neighboring Room that contains "real" geometry (Walls, Roofs, and Floors).

 ## Radiance Error Codes

 ### 010001